yieldlove/code-challenges-js/README.md

 On top of **Challenge A**, implement another ad in a DIV with an ID of "div-2", the ad should be delivered from the provided bid server simulator.

-Here are resources on how to establish a local bid server in Node.js:
+Here are resources on how to run a local bid server in Node.js:

 #### Endpoint